 Some dramatic and perhaps not very surprising differences in the ratings for these decision variables have been identified for market research providers (suppliers) and market research buyers (clients).
-For example, the ease of use and simplicity of a given market research approach ranked very high (at 90 percent) for market research buyers (clients), while market research providers were much less concerned with this factor (at 42 percent).
+For example, the ease of use and simplicity of a given market research approach ranked very high (at 90%) for market research buyers (clients), while market research providers were much less concerned with this factor (at 42%).

 Moreover, in their choices of market research techniques as indicated by the GRIT findings, providers (suppliers) ranked the following considerations highly:

 - Overall familiarity with the approach, method, or technique.

 - The main product deliverable.